-- The school certified the loan before the earlier of the end of the loan period or the date on which the student ceased to be enrolled at least half time. [§668.164(g)(2)(ii); §682.207(f)(1)] - Except in the case of a parent PLUS loan, the Department processed a Student Aid Report (SAR) or an Institutional Student Information Record (ISIR) with an official expected family contribution (EFC) before the date the student became ineligible. [§668.164(g)(2)(I)] - Prior to delivering the disbursement, the school contacted the borrower and obtained confirmation that the borrower still required the loan funds.
+- The school certified the loan before the earlier of the end of the loan period or the date on which the student ceased to be enrolled at least half time. [§668.164(g)(2)(ii); §682.207(f)(1)] - Except in the case of a parent PLUS loan, the Department processed a Student Aid Report (SAR) or an Institutional Student Information Record (ISIR) with an official expected family contribution (EFC) before the date the student became ineligible. - Prior to delivering the disbursement, the school contacted the borrower and obtained confirmation that the borrower still required the loan funds.
 In making this contact, the school must explain the borrower's obligation to repay any loan funds that the school delivers.
 The school must document in the student's file the result of the contact and the final determination made concerning the late disbursement.
-[HEA 484B(a)(4)(A); DCL GEN-06-05] - In the case of a first-year, first-time borrower whose loan is subject to delayed delivery (see subsection 8.7.D), the student completed the first 30 days of his or her program of study. [§668.164(q)(4)(iii): §682.207(f)(2)] - In the case of a second or subsequent disbursement, the student graduated or successfully completed the period of enrollment for which the loan was intended.
+[HEA 484B(a)(4)(A); DCL GEN-06-05] - In the case of a first-year, first-time borrower whose loan is subject to delayed delivery (see subsection 8.7.D), the student completed the first 30 days of his or her program of study. [§682.207(f)(2)] - In the case of a second or subsequent disbursement, the student graduated or successfully completed the period of enrollment for which the loan was intended.
 In this circumstance, the school must offer the borrower the amount of Stafford or PLUS funds the student (or parent) was eligible to receive while the student was enrolled at the school.
-The school may credit the student's account to pay for current and allowable charges as described in section 8.7, but must pay or offer any remaining amount to the student or, in the case of a parent PLUS loan, to the parent. [§668.164(g)(4)(ii); §682.207(f)(3)] - The loan funds will only be used to pay educational costs that the school determines the student incurred for the period in which the student was enrolled and eligible. - The school delivers the funds no later than 120 days after the school determines the student withdrew (for additional information on post-withdrawal disbursements, see subsection 9.5.A; for additional information on required notices, see subsection 8.2.E), or if the student did not withdraw, 120 days after the earlier of the end of the loan period or the date on which the student ceased to be enrolled at least half time. [§668.164(g)(4)(i)]
+The school may credit the student's account to pay for current and allowable charges as described in section 8.7, but must pay or offer any remaining amount to the student or, in the case of a parent PLUS loan, to the parent. [§682.207(f)(3)] - The loan funds will only be used to pay educational costs that the school determines the student incurred for the period in which the student was enrolled and eligible. - The school delivers the funds no later than 120 days after the school determines the student withdrew (for additional information on post-withdrawal disbursements, see subsection 9.5.A), or if the student did not withdraw, 120 days after the earlier of the end of the loan period or the date on which the student ceased to be enrolled at least half time. [§668.164(g)(4)]

-On an exception basis, and with the approval of the Department, the school may make a late delivery of loan funds after the applicable 120-day period, if the reason the late delivery was not made within the 120-day period was is not the fault of the student.
+On an exception basis, and with the approval of the Department, the school may make a late delivery of loan funds after the applicable 120-day period, if the reason the late delivery was not made within the 120-day period was is not the fault of the student. [§668.164(g)(4)] Revise subsection 8.7.E, page 12, column 2 to correct the format of the following text, to make it the new first paragraph of column 2, rather than a continuation of the bullet immediately above:

-[§668.164(g)(4)(i)]

-Revise subsection 8.7.E, page 12, column 2 to correct the format of the following text, to make it the new first paragraph of column 2, rather than a continuation of the previous bullet: